-For nearly four months, every night the monuments of Chartres are bedecked with shimmering colours.
+For six months, every night the monuments of Chartres are bedecked with shimmering colours.
 A spectacular free show that enhances the historical heritage of the city.

 [ Practical ]